BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 We should instrument our Feature Flag handler as an event in the span, as per the [OTel documentation on feature flags](https://opentelemetry.io/docs/specs/semconv/feature-flags/feature-flags-spans/)

-#### Command Processor Producer
+### Command Processor Clear Operations

+During a Clear the Command Processor acts as a Producer.
 There are existing [Messaging](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/) semantic conventions for a Producer.

+#### Spans

+We should create a span for producing a message, that is a child of the Command Processor span.
 The span is named:

 * destination name operation name